 The course brings Social Ecology into conversation with a variety of thinkers and traditions, comparing dialectical versus conventional thought via Ernst Bloch and Murray Bookchin, exploring the potentialities for change in specific historical moments with Karl Marx and Karl Polanyi, reading Gramsci and Poulantzas on the relationship of capitalism and the state, and discussing political strategy through the work of Rosa Luxemburg and David Harvey.
 View the full syllabus here: syllabus_RST_fall 2019.

 The course is structured as a participatory online seminar comprised of five sessions.
 Each Zoom video meeting starts with a short introduction of the texts, central issues and questions by the instructor, followed by facilitated discussions among participants.
 The aim is to develop new questions about common problems and dilemmas rather than provide simple, closed answers.
 All texts are provided via download via the course portal.
-The course is also available in a self-directed format featuring the same materials minus the fixed time commitment of the weekly seminar (recordings of the lectures and discussions are available) and which can be started at any time for half the cost of the full seminar.
+The course is also available in a self-directed format that features the same materials minus the fixed time commitment of the weekly seminar and can be started at any time ($40)

 Registration costs $80 and is open to everyone, but space is limited.
 Our classes are typically very international; we encourage global participation and offer scholarships to students from underrepresented areas.
-To reserve a spot contact us at email@example.com and pay the enrollment fee here.
+To reserve a spot complete the form at the bottom of the page or contact us at email@example.com.
+Enrollment is confirmed once the registration fee is paid here.

 The first session explores dialectical thinking as an alternative to static forms of conventional reason.
 It discusses the ideas of Murray Bookchin and Ernst Bloch regarding the difference between dialectical thinking and instrumental or utilitarian logic.